Last week I went to my second Brum Bloggers event at the sparkly and pink Ana Rocha Bar in the Jewellery Quarter. How did I get on this time around?

 The event: A “Tweet to Eat” night.
 Ting and Laura, the lovely ladies behind the recently revitalised Brum Bloggers group, work hard to coordinate these nights, getting a bar or restaurant to let us sample their venue in return for promoting it through Twitter.
 Ana Rocha, and The Gin Vault before it, provided us with free tapas; we, the ever-tweeting Brum Bloggers provided them with a trending hashtag on Twitter (only knocked down the trends list by Great British Bake Off!).
 People browsing Twitter would see Ana Rocha trending, see posts, photos and opinons by some of the big names in the Birmingham bloggers scene (and some of the small names too, with a small but loyal following…) and hopefully think “hmmm, that place looks like fun, let’s visit…” It’s also likely that, having received a warm welcome on our bloggers event, we would be likely to return, bringing our partners, friends, workmates.

 The place: Ana Rocha Bar and Gallery is a crazy mix between elegant cocktail bar, tapas restaurant, art gallery and antiques shop.
 It also handles luxury property rentals in Spain should you want to book a holiday along with your margarita.
-It was very very pink the night we went – hence my quite terrible photographs.
+It was very very pink – hence my quite terrible photographs.
 There’s plenty of objets d’art to browse, scattered amongst the tables.
 The bar specialises in both classic and signature cocktails and each one was presented beautifully.
 Not wanting to get too tipsy on a “school night”, I stuck to an old favourite, the margarita, followed by a quite amazing gin cocktail (Gallicia?) made with the Spanish Nordés Gin – I’m no gin connoisseur but this is good stuff.

 It’s definitely a bar where you can enjoy the whole experience; the staff, from the doorman and bar staff, all the way to Jose and to the bar’s muse Ana Rocha herself, all seem to take great pride in the venue, taking time to explain the concept, the artwork and the cocktails.